Skip to content

 • Client lifetime value where the “client” is the same person across multiple unrelated matters

-The pattern: nightly extract from Leap into a reporting database, with the cross-matter joins and partner-time apportionment logic done in the reporting layer.
-Dashboards consumed by the partners independently of who’s on holiday at the end of the month.
+The shape: nightly extract from Leap into a reporting database, with the cross-matter joins and partner-time apportionment logic done in the reporting layer.
+Partners consume dashboards independently of who’s on holiday at the end of the month.

-This is the integration that turns “the practice manager spends three days a month compiling reports” into “the practice manager spends three days a month doing higher-value work”.
+This is the build that turns “the practice manager spends three days a month compiling reports” into “the practice manager spends three days a month doing higher-value work.”

 Pattern 5 — Document workflows that start outside Leap